GoT's Sophie Turner Says Social Media Took A Toll On Her Mental Health

 “Did social media cause you to get depressed?”
 McGraw asked her, point blank.
 “I think it contributed,” Turner replied.
 “I wouldn’t say it was the main reason.
 I think it’s some sort of chemical imbalance.
 But I think it definitely was a bit of a catalyst.”

-Turner said her depression was fueled by trolls on social media who knocked her appearance and acting skills, USA Today reported.
-“I used to get a lot of comments about my skin and my weight and how I wasn't a good actress,” Turner told McGraw.
-I would just believe it.
-She said that worrying about her appearance impacted the way she did her job and how she interacted with the world.

-In 2017, about 17.3 million adults in the United States had at least one major depressive episode, according to The National Institute of Mental Health.
+In 2016, 3.3% of people in the UK are said to have experienced depression, according to mental health charity Mind.
 Depression can cause fatigue, a low or hopeless mood, and even thoughts of suicide.
-Severe symptoms impact how you feel, think, and handle daily activities such as sleeping, eating, and working, according to NIMH.
+Severe symptoms impact how you feel, think, and handle daily activities such as sleeping, eating, and working.
 Turner said she experienced some of these symptoms, telling McGraw: "I had no motivation to do anything or go out.
 Even with my best friends; I wouldn't want to see them; I wouldn't want to go out and eat with them."

 But Turner told McGraw that she’s in a better place now, thanks to a recipe of therapy, medication, self-love, and positive affirmation from her fiancé Joe Jonas.